simgrid/simgrid/docs/source/ns3.rst

 Not all ns-3 models are available from SimGrid (only the TCP and WiFi ones are), while not all SimGrid platform files can be used in conjunction ns-3 (routes must be of length 1).
 Also, the platform built in ns-3 from the SimGrid description is very basic.
-Finally, communicating from an host to itself is forbidden in ns-3, so every such communication completes immediately upon startup.
+Finally, communicating from a host to itself is forbidden in ns-3, so every such communication completes immediately upon startup.